Martial Law in Colorado

 In 1894, Governor Davis Waite, called out the state militia to protect gold miners and citizens in Cripple Creek from a private army of 1,200 armed men working for mine owners during a labor dispute.
 After the threat of martial law, the private army was disbanded.

-In 1903, Governor James Peabody declared martial law and proclaimed that Teller County was in a state of insurrection and rebellion, once again due to a mine labor dispute.
+In 1903, Governor James Peabody declared martial law and proclaimed that Teller County was in a state of insurrection and rebellion, once again due to a mine labor dispute, during the Victor Labor War.
 The National Guard suspended the Bill of Rights and the newspaper was placed under military censorship.
+The staff members of the Victor Daily Record were arrested for printing an editorial favoring the local miners rather than mine owners.

 In June 1921, the city of Pueblo was under martial law due to a devastating flood that killed 200 people, destroyed 600 houses, railroad yards, telephone and telegraph lines, and placed the business district under 10 feet of water.
 The National Guard was called out.
 Persons could not enter the flood district without a permit.
 Curfew was set for 7 PM.
 Soldiers fired at looters robbing stores.